 401(k) Rollover in University City,MO

 There are several options for handling your 401(k) rollover in University City, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
 Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means our only concern is making sure your financial future and planning needs are met.
-Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+This means any advice we give is based on what we believe is best for your financial needs.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
+We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in University City, MO.

 In general, you have four options to consider when considering a 401(k) rollover.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
+However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an impact on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital can help you understand if sticking with your old 401(k) is right for you.

 3. Open a Rollover IRA

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move money from an oldemployer’s 401(k).
-If you already have an IRA, you can consider moving the funds there for your 401(k) rollover.
+A Rollover IRA is an account used to move money from a formeremployer’s 401(k).
+If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.